 Alcatraz is arguably the most famous prison in the world.
 The most dangerous prisoners were kept here because it would be so difficult to escape.
 The prison is on an island in the middle of the San Francisco Bay.
 Although I had visited many years ago, I decided to go again for two reasons.
-First, Russell hadn’t been and secondly, now you can do an Alcatraz night tour.
-Spending a night at Alcatraz would give me a different perspective, and I was surprised how much I learned.
+First, Russell hadn’t been and secondly, you can do an Alcatraz night tour.
+While you can’t stay overnight at Alcatraz, a night tour would give me a different perspective, and I was surprised how much I learned.